EarlVis/bitcoin-dash/README.md

-# Welcome to streamlit
+# Welcome to Bitcoin_DASHBOARD
+ Capstone project not only unlocks the doors to historical Bitcoin data but also equips market analysts with a robust toolkit for deciphering market dynamics in real-time.
+The integration of Streamlit and yfinance brings the world of cryptocurrency analytics to your fingertips, offering a seamless blend of functionality and user experience.

-This is the app you get when you run `streamlit hello`, extracted as its own app.
+This is the app you get when you run `streamlit AppFinal`, extracted as its own app.

-Edit [Hello.py](./Hello.py) to customize this app to your heart's desire. ❤️
+Edit [AppFinal.pyy](./AppFinal.py) to customize this app to your heart's desire. ❤️

-Check it out on [Streamlit Community Cloud](https://st-hello-app.streamlit.app/)
+Check it out on (https://st-AppFinal-app.streamlit.app/)